About this day

 Stalin: Revolutionary or Revolution's Traitor?
 Vladislav Zubok, London School of Economics

-Professor Zubok will explore the essence of the Stalnist era in broad brushes, including political, economic, and international issues.
+Professor Zubok will explore the essence of the Stalinist era, including political, economic, and international issues.
 He will touch on the importance of culture and propaganda and discuss how the Second World War ended up consolidating Stalin’s power.

 About Vladislav Zubok

-Vladislav Zubok is professor of international history at the London School of Economics, with expertise on the Cold War, the Soviet Union, Stalinism, and Russia’s intellectual history in the 20th century.
+Vladislav Zubok is professor of international history at the London School of Economics, with expertise on the Cold War, the Soviet Union, Stalinism, and 20th century Russian intellectual history.